fclaerho/buildstack/README.md

 Types 4 and 5 enforce configuration and convention over programming.
 The canonical example of types 5 is Maven.
 Such a build stack knows what and how to build, assuming your provide the bootstrap information.
-For some typical projects you might have very little to provide: a project name, version and authors.
+For non-exotic projects you should have very little to provide to get a working build stack: a project name, version and authors.

 ### Choosing a Build Stack ###